-Upon completion of the acquisition of GMLP, we expect to acquire a fleet of six FSRUs (the Golar Spirit, the Golar Winter, the Golar Freeze, the NR Satu, the Golar Igloo, and the Golar Eskimo), four LNG carriers (the Golar Mazo, the Methane Princess, the Golar Grand, and the Golar Maria) and an interest in a floating liquefaction vessel, the Hilli Episevo (the "Hilli"), which receives, liquefies and stores LNG at sea and transfers it to LNG carriers that berth while offshore, each of which are expected to help support our existing facilities and international project pipeline.
-GMLP currently owns 50% of the common units of Golar Hilli LLC which owns Golar Hilli Corporation ("Hilli Corp"), the disponent owner of the Hilli.
-The Hilli is the world's first converted FLNG vessel.
+As a result of the GMLP Merger we acquired a fleet of six FSRUs, four LNG carriers and an interest in a floating liquefaction vessel, the Hilli, which receives, liquefies and stores LNG at sea and transfers it to LNG carriers that berth while offshore, each of which are expected to help support our existing facilities and international project pipeline.
 The majority of the FSRUs in GMLP's fleet are operating in Brazil, Kuwait, Indonesia, Jamaica and Jordan under time charters.
 GMLP's uncontracted vessels are available for short term employment in the spot market.